 Health Care Durable Power of Attorney

-The fee for complex estate planning involving credit shelter trusts, marital trusts, living trusts and life insurance trusts varies depending upon your individual needs.
-Special Needs Trusts and unfunded Revocable Living Trusts start at $1300 ($1800 for spouses/partners*) Credit Shelter Trusts start at $2100 for spouse/partners*
+The fee for complex estate planning involving credit shelter trusts, marital trusts, living trusts, and life insurance trusts varies depending upon your individual needs.
+Special Needs Trusts start at $1600 ($2200 for spouses/partners*), unfunded Revocable Living Trusts start at $2200 ($2800 for spouses/partners*), and Credit Shelter Trusts start at $3000 for spouse/partners* ($3500 if an immediate trust).